rng-guy/NFSMWBartender/README.txt

  • when exactly the helicopter can (de / re)spawn (if at all).

-This feature set ALSO FIXES the displayed engagement count in the centre of the pursuit bar: its value is now perfectly accurate and reflects how many chasing cops remain in the current wave.
-The count ignores vehicles spawned through any Heavy or LeaderStrategy, the helicopter, and any vehicles that join the pursuit by detaching themselves from roadblocks.
+This feature set ALSO FIXES the displayed engagement count in the centre of the pursuit bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
+The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and any vehicles that join the pursuit by detaching themselves from roadblocks.

 The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Advanced".